Product Spaces

 (b)

 This pattern immediately generalizes to any product space.
-Unfortunately the generalization quickly become complicated because of all of the different ways that we can select from the available components.
-To represent how we can sequentially build up product elements from component elements we’ll need some careful, if a bit ungainly, notation.
+Unfortunately, the generalization quickly become complicated because of all of the different ways that we can select from the available components; given I component spaces there are I! possible sequences that we could use!
+To represent how we can sequentially build up product elements from component elements, we’ll need some careful, if a bit ungainly, notation.

 5 Transforming Product Spaces